UIMSolutions/uim/datasources/uim/datasources/classes/entities/README.md

 writeln(user->full_name;
 writeln(user->get('full_name');

 Do bear in mind that virtual fields cannot be used in finds.
-If you want them to be part of IData or array representations of your entities, see Exposing Virtual Fields.
+If you want them to be part of Json or array representations of your entities, see Exposing Virtual Fields.
 Checking if an Entity Has Been Modified

 uim\ORM\Entity::dirty(field = null,  dirty = null)